 For example, there are people who eagerly pursue an MBA degree despite having incredible earning power before getting one.
 The most financially successful client that Menlo Coaching has ever worked with was already earning $650,000 without the degree.
 You might well ask, why would this person even want to apply?
 The answer was simple: they worked in the finance industry and wanted to eventually be a portfolio manager.
 Having an MBA was a prerequisite for these jobs at their target firms.

-For more information on how an MBA can affect your earning power, refer to the table below, based on a Payscale analysis provided to Poets & Quants:
+For more information on how an MBA can affect your earning power, refer to the table below, based on a Payscale analysis provided by Poets & Quants:

 Note: Early career median pay reflects pay for workers with 0 to 5 years of experience.
 Premium is the additional compensation over the median pay of someone with an undergraduate degree.